-2 Song Presentations 15% (Late January and mid February.
+2 Song Presentations 15% (Late January - small group and mid February - solo 16 bar cut.
 Includes working in an ensemble as well as a soloist.
 Marking will be based on voice production, pitch accuracy, rhythmic precision, and text interpretation.
 Each presentation will be worth 1⁄2 of 15%.
 Date subject to change based on class progress.)
-2 Text and Character Analysis assignments 15% (Mid February and mid March.
+2 Text and Character Analysis assignments 15% (Mid February and late March.
 Each assignment will be worth 1⁄2 of 15%.
-Dates 13 /0 subject to change based on class progress.)
+Dates subject to change based on class progress.)
 4 Basic Skills Tests and 2 assignments 30% (Includes rhythm, ear training, musical terms, sight singing, and score reading.
 Please see tentative schedule.
 Dates subject to change based on class progress.
-All 6 grades are equally weighted; each of the assignments/tests is worth 1/6 of 30%.
-Preparation and Class Participation 15% (As this is a performance-based course, students will be assessed on the quality and degree of real, in-class performance, product of preparation, and participation.)
-Final Exam/Performance 25% (Includes performance of a solo song and ensemble choral piece.
-Marking will be base ed on voice production, pitch accuracy, rhythmic precision, and text interpretation.)
-T_4_1 4000/
+All 6 grades are equally weighted; each of the assignments/tests is worth 1/6 of 30%.)

+Preparation and Class Participation 15%

+(As this is a performance-based course, students will be assessed on the quality and degree of real, in-class performance, product of preparation, and participation.)

+Final Exam/Performance

+Total 100%